0xcasuwu/boiler/memory-bank/projectBrief.md

-# Bitcoin Smart Contract Project Brief
+Bitcoin Smart Contract Project Brief

 ## Executive Summary

 The Bitcoin Smart Contract project provides a robust architecture and implementation patterns for creating secure token contracts on Bitcoin using WebAssembly.
 It follows the Alkanes framework with a focus on security, standardization, and developer experience.
 The architecture enables tokens with free mint capabilities while enforcing security constraints such as initialization guards, transaction replay protection, and supply caps.
+The contract has been successfully built for WebAssembly target using a custom fork approach for Apple Silicon compatibility and deployed to OylNet for testing.

 ## Architectural Vision